 Chennai has developed into a quality industrial and manufacturing hub with every known car maker having a presence here.
 A Detroit of the East if you please.
 The resultant power shortage is another story, but it does make for a thriving, vibrant, cosmopolitan economy.

 There are annual Carnatic music festivals that have people pouring in from around the world, (I shall commit sacrilege here and confess to preferring Hindustani and Sufi music!).

-We have prestigious art galleries and beautiful beach resorts close by and a more, laid back life style.
-The food scene is improving by leaps and we can now claim to have a few really good, world class restaurants although there never was a dearth of amazing local eateries, predominantly vegetarian (strange considering this is a coastal city), but also the fiery cuisine from Chettinad that we love.
+We have prestigious art galleries and beautiful beach resorts close by, and a more laid back life style.
+The food scene is improving by leaps although there never was a dearth of amazing local eateries, predominantly vegetarian (strange, considering this is a coastal city), but also the fiery cuisine from Chettinad that we love.
 And the Kapi of course.

 And some very dear friends.

 Below are a few vignettes of this metropolis I call home…….Singara or not.